 Do you spell it blue or bleu?
-I guess if you’re feeling french it would be chicken cordon blue.
+I guess if you’re feeling French it would be chicken cordon bleu.
 Or technically it would be Cordon Bleu au poulet.
 Huh huh huh.
 (That’s my French impression.)
 But this Chicken Cordon Blue is made with even better filling than the classical way.
-Brie cheese and prosciutto are a major upgrade from ham and blue cheese.
+Brie cheese and prosciutto with added Italian seasoning are a major upgrade from ham and swiss.

 This recipe comes from my super talented cousin, Brianna.
 She and I used to cater together.
 She taught me this chicken cordon blue recipe many moons ago and it is still one of my favorites.
 It’s rich and filling, so I like to pair it with a salad and a bottle of rosé.
 Plus, it looks fancy and time-consuming, but it’s so simple to put together with just a few ingredients.

 Cordon Blue goes great with a meat and cheese platter!

 We make a meat and cheese platter every night we can, it’s so good!
 My favorite meats are prosciutto and Italian salami.
 And my favorite cheeses are Port Salut, pecorino and a goat cheese gouda.
 Port Salut is soft, pecorino is hard, and the gouda is in-between.
 This is a good rule of thumb to use when making a cheese board.
 And then use 1 flavored cracker, and 1 plain, and a rustic loaf of bread on the side.
 Again, simple, but looks fancy.

 Get your chicken breasts pounded by the butcher

 If your grocery store has a good butcher, they’ll pound out the chicken breasts for you so they’re thin and ready to roll.
 (Plus, it’s fun to ask your butcher to pound out your breasts.)
 This makes it really easy to assemble when you’re home.
 You can also purchase thin cut chicken breasts in the produce refrigerated section.